tedd/KinectCamV2/README.md

   * Using GC pinned managed arrays to get IntPtr.
   * Using IntPtr Kinect SDK API instead of managed arrays.
   * Aligned bitmap type and resolution between Kinect SDK and DirectShow-filter so no extra conversion required.
   * Using memcpy interop to copy data as fast as possible into DirectShow.
-This means removing all extra functionality such as zoom, face track and mirroring.
+This means removing all extra functionality such as zoom, face tracking and mirroring.
 This was responsible for most of the CPU usage.

 Total speed change: OBS went from 8%-9% to 1%-2% CPU usage on my computer.